dohyunkim/halzu/README.md

 ```
 \def\halzusize{0.7}
 ```
-denotes the factor between the current document font size and the Halzu font.
+denotes the factor between the current document font size and the Halzu font size.
 The default value is `0.7`, the same as `scriptsize`.

 ```